-Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed \$3,500.
+Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed \$3,500 the maximum amount allowable by State or Federal Statute.
 To the extent practicable, the District shall distribute micro-purchases equitably among qualified suppliers.
-Micropurchases may be made without soliciting competitive quotations if the Superintendent considers the price to be reasonable.
+Micro-purchases may be made without soliciting competitive quotations if the Superintendent considers the price to be reasonable.
 The District maintains evidence of this reasonableness in the records of all purchases made by this method.